Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ### Initializer setting

 In the previous chapters, when we calling `get_variable`, we specified the method of initiating the parameters by `initializer`.
-In OneFlow, we provide many initializer which can be find in `oneflow/python/ops/initializer_util.py`
+In OneFlow, we provide many initializers which can be find in `oneflow/python/ops/initializer_util.py`

 After config `initializer`, the initialize work is done by OneFlow framework.
 Exactly time was: when user called the `CheckPoint.init` later on, OneFlow will initialize all data created by get_variable according to `initializer`.